SkymouseStudios/skymse-jekyll/_drafts/how-the-heck-to-do-social-media.md

   * Structure (channels and format)
   * Governance (Define ownership and roles.
 Who is responsible for what?)
 * Schedule your social media.
-  * Find time you audience is online.
+  * Find the time your audience is online.
   * Use analytics to see what types of posts do well.
   * Repost the same content in case it gets lost.
 * Make a content database.